-1. Land Use: A laydown yard was shared with the Supply Line 45-120 Section 2 Project.
+- 1. Materials: Bulk ordered pipe provided volume pricing for the - 2.
+Land Use: A laydown yard was shared with the Supply Line 45-120 Section 2 Project. - 3.
+Construction Execution: - a.

-2. Construction Execution:

-- a.
 The Project Team changed the excavation plan to remove the use of shoring in some locations. - b.
 The Project Team combined tie-in and post completion Hydrotest activities with the adjacent Supply Line 45-120 Section 2 Replacement Project.
 This reduced the inspection and Project Field Team personnel, provided shared logistics, and consolidated communication with the local jurisdiction inspection representatives.